-Castillo de San Felipe was an important defense for the Guatemalan mainland.
+Castillo de San Felipe was an important defence for the Guatemalan mainland.

 The Castillo de San Felipe is a five-kilometer uphill walk from Rio Dulce Town.
-It took us ages to get there and the bus only costs 5 Quetzales.
+It took us ages to get there and the bus only costs 5 Quetzals.
 Eventually, we discovered the slow boats.
-They bring you back from Castillo de San Felipe to Rio Dulce for a few Quetzales.
+They bring you back from Castillo de San Felipe to Rio Dulce for a few Quetzals.

 8 – 17h every day